mohananandgithub58/Reddit-Clone/code/Readme.md

       4) A API documentation.txt file is added containing detailed API usage on Postman.
 ## Usage
     After setting up python virtual environment, run app.py file.
-    User Postman for GET, POST, DELETE, PUT requests.
+    Use Postman for GET, POST, DELETE, PUT requests.
 Follow the documentation for more details.

 ## END
     Try it out and do comment.